 I owned the Summit Demo Table, spearheading a variety of feedback devices that included hardware button, 3 kiosks, Table Tents (QRcode), LTE Demo and Geckoboard monitor.
 Besides doing all the visual graphics, I worked with the developers to make sure each feedback API functioned properly.
 Participants/Investors gave the Demo Table, and the ability to test out devices in person, high marks.

-At the event the projector showcased a variety of customer examples on how the new API could capture a variety of different types of feedback.
+Example Use Cases: At the event the projector showcased a variety of customer examples on how the new API could capture a variety of different types of feedback.
+Some closed new customers.

 DEMO SITE EXAMPLES

 I took the initiative and coded a fictitious Demo Site to QA every product scenario.
 This sped up the development process by discovering issues through dogfooding the product faster.
 I built the site to have a background image so it can be easily swapped for any customer interview or sales call.

 Results – Sales was able to close deals before product features have been fully productized.

 In addition to utilizing InVision prototypes, we found it helpful for the team to fully understand individual workflows.
 I created a series of diagrams, each of which represents a key product scenario and level of effort to implement the feature through the customer POV, edge cases, product bugs, and design polish.
 The results were instantaneous and ongoing – a better advised staff, who could respond to product needs.